 Andromeda’s Cluster (Mayall II, NGC 224-G1)

-The Aquarius constellation’s brightest star is Sadalsuud (Beta Aquarii) a yellow supergiant found 610 light years away of magnitude +2.87. the best time to view the constellation is at 21:00 (9 p.m.) during the month of October.
+The Aquarius constellation‘s brightest star is Sadalsuud (Beta Aquarii) a yellow supergiant found 610 light years away of magnitude +2.87.
+The best time to view the constellation is at 21:00 (9 p.m.) during the month of October.
 Four meteor showers also originate in Aquarius, namely the March Aquariids, Eta Aquariids, Delta Aquariids, and Iota Aquariids.
-Aquarius contains a number of easy binocular and small telescope targets.
+Notable Aquarius deep-sky objects that can easily be seen with binocular and small telescopes include the following:

 Messier 2 (M2, NGC 7089)